stylelint-scss/stylelint-scss/src/rules/at-import-partial-extension-whitelist/README.md

 # at-import-partial-extension-whitelist

-Specify whitelist of allowed file extensions for partial names in `@import` commands.
+Specify a whitelist of allowed file extensions for partial names in `@import` commands.

 ```scss
 @import "file.scss"